After writing all of these lovely posts about early retirement, you’d think by now I’d have shared my affection for our accountant.

 - Mrs. Cubert’s growing business needs

-With the Airbnb, I just assumed I would treat the property like our current long-term rentals from a tax perspective.
-My accountant was quick to point put that Airbnbs (as with hotels) are handled with a schedule C. They’re basically like mini hotel operations from a tax perspective.
+With our Airbnb, I just assumed I would treat the property like our current long-term rentals from a tax perspective.
+My accountant was quick to point out that Airbnbs (which are technically hospitality businesses) are handled with a schedule C. They’re basically like mini hotel operations from a tax perspective.

-Unlike long-term rentals, I’ll be taxed an extra 15% on profits for social security and medicare.
+Unlike long-term rentals, I’ll be taxed an extra 15% on profits for social security and Medicare.
 This is the same as with any hotel or B&B business.
-In addition, the options for depreciation are more limited.
-Sure, an Airbnb, just like a hotel is a depreciable asset, but you can’t accelerate that depreciation as a tax strategy.
+Besides, the options for depreciation are more limited.
+Sure, an Airbnb, just like a hotel is a depreciable asset.
+But you can’t accelerate that depreciation as a tax strategy.

 We’re accelerating depreciation on one of our four rentals to mitigate pre-early retirement tax bills.
-This is a good tactic, right up there with socking dollars into 401Ks and health savings accounts, while you’re earning more, prior to early retirement.
+This is a good tactic, right up there with socking dollars into 401Ks and health savings accounts, while you’re earning more, before early retirement.

-Still, the Airbnb will more than make up for its slightly less stellar tax treatment in that it will generate nearly 33% more cash flow than our current rentals.
-That’s what I’m forecasting anyhow, and it’s predicated on me busting ass to get that place ready for prime time.
+Still, our Airbnb will more than makeup for its slightly less stellar tax treatment in that it will generate nearly 33% more cash flow than our current rentals.
+That’s what I’m forecasting anyhow, and it’s predicated on me getting the Airbnb furnished and ready for prime time.
 Stay tuned.

-Well, that’s a good start on this topic!
-Still, I needed to know more about what to expect with health care before we did a little dance and we drank a little wa-tuh.
+Well, that’s a good start on this topic.
+Still, I needed to know more about what to expect with health care.
+Enter another of several benefits of an accountant in your corner…

 It turns out that if you own your own business, whether it’s an Airbnb, a blog, or a property management company, you can deduct 100% of your healthcare premiums from your taxes.
 Bam!
 This confirms what I wrote on Monday.
 I just hadn’t considered this next facet…